-The design shear strength and design tensile strength of bolts shall be determined in accordance with Section 5.1.
+The available shear strength and available tensile strength of bolts shall be determined in accordance with Section 5.1.
 The interaction of combined shear and tension on bolts shall be limited in accordance with Section 5.2.
-The design bearing strength of the connected parts at bolt holes shall be determined in accordance with Section 5.3.
-Each of these design strengths shall be equal to or greater than the required strength.
+The available bearing strength of the connected parts at bolt holes shall be determined in accordance with Section 5.3.
+Each of these available strengths shall be equal to or greater than the required strength.
 The axial load in bolts that are subject to tension or combined shear and tension shall be calculated with consideration of the effects of the externally applied tensile load and any additional tension resulting from prying action produced by deformation of the connected parts.

-When slip resistance is required at the faying surfaces subject to shear or combined shear and tension, slip resistance shall be checked at either the factored-load level or service-load level, at the option of the Engineer of Record.
-When slip of the joint under factored loads would affect the ability of the structure to support the factored loads, the design strength determined in accordance with Section 5.4.1 shall be equal to or greater than the required strength.
-When slip resistance under service loads is the design criterion, the strength determined in accordance with Section 5.4.2 shall be equal to or greater than the effect of the service loads.
-In addition, slip-critical connections must meet the strength requirements to resist the factored loads as shear/bearing joints.
+When slip resistance is required at the faying surfaces subject to shear or combined shear and tension, slip resistance shall be checked at either the LRFD-load level or ASD-load level, at the option of the Engineer of Record.
+When slip of the joint under applied loads would affect the ability of the structure to support the loads, the available strength determined in accordance with Section 5.4 shall be equal to or greater than the required strength.
+In addition, slip-critical connections must meet the strength requirements of shear/bearing joints.
 Therefore, the strength requirements of Sections 5.1, 5.2 and 5.3 shall also be met.